Garrett-Productions/sockets_w_ciso/rewatch.readme.md

 Side Notes
-    in Package.Json {"type":"module"} so that we can have english looking imports instead of const express=require('express') Create .env with PORT variable (PORT = 8000)
+    in Package.Json {"type":"module"} so that we can have english looking imports instead of const express=require('express') Create .env with PORT variable (PORT = 8000) Whenever you hover over an HTML element, whatever is after the colon is what it's returning --
---
 Server.js
 import chalk from 'chalk'